racherb/watcher/docs/source/index.rst

 .. _Watcher: https://watcher.readthedocs.io/en/latest/

-You can find out more about our all the :doc:`/features` in these pages.

 First steps
 -----------

 Your project needs to process inputs that trigger your business logic but those inputs are out of your control?
-Do you want to integrate your project based on detection of file system changes or Web changes?
+Do you want to integrate your project based on detection of file system changes?
 Learn about the great options Watcher offers for advanced change detection that you can leverage for your project development.